panoply/syncify/readme.md

 ### Why?

-I have been working on the Shopify platform for last several years and nothing the Shopify team maintain or have produced has actually helped me.
-Shopify's tooling tends to impede upon my productivity and alternatives like the Shopify CLI fail to achieve fluidity.
+I have been working on the Shopify platform for last several years and nothing the Shopify team maintain or have produced has actually helped me and their tooling tends to impede upon my productivity.
+Alternatives like the Shopify CLI fail to achieve fluidity, either doing too much or not enough.
 Syncify is how I believe theme creation, development and maintenance should be handled.
 It's fast, flexible, extensible, scalable and will not lock you into some restrictive workflow and setup apparatus.
 It allows you to progressively enhance your development process and produce the most efficient and performant results.

 # Install